 Invest in storage and the right equipment

-I truly believe that having a good wardrobe/storage unit makes your space where your clothes live so much better!
+I truly believe that having a good wardrobe/storage unit makes your space where your clothes live so much better, and of course keeps the wardrobe organised!
 I know you are probably thinking a wardrobe is a wardrobe don’t be silly.
 But what I mean is look at the space you have, are you fully utilising the space?

 For example, would the space look better with a rail to store your clothes?
 Or built in wardrobes to fully use all the space in the wall.
 It depends on how big or small your space is, but make sure you are using every bit of space possible.

 Also for me personally I love to make sure that all my hangers are the same colour, for some reason it just makes my wardrobe look more organised and in place.